Shaheen Jafargholi: Debut album

 In September 2010, Jafargholi announced details for his debut album and single.
-A double A-side single of "Last Train Home", written by Vince Kidd and Paul O'Duffy and produced by Paul O'Duffy and "Hip Teens" (also produced by O'Duffy) was due to be released on 22 November 2010.
+A double A-side single of "Last Train Home", written by Vince Kidd and Paul Staveley O'Duffy and produced by Paul Staveley O'Duffy and "Hip Teens" (also produced by O'Duffy) was due to be released on 22 November 2010.
 A press release described "Last Train Home" as an "original string-soaked ballad with a nod to an era gone by", while "Hip Teens" is a cover of soul group Frank Popp's 2007 hit "Hip Teens (Don't Wear Blue Jeans)".
 Videos were shot for both tracks.
 The album was to be called When I Come of Age, and was said to be a mixture of original material and rare '60s soul covers.
-Jafargholi collaborated with top US producers Jerry Wonda and Igloo & TC (best known for their work with Whitney Houston, The Black Eyed Peas and Backstreet Boys) and UK producers Paul O'Duffy, Jimmy Hogarth and Martin Terefe for the album.
+Jafargholi collaborated with top US producers Jerry Duplessis and Igloo & TC (best known for their work with Whitney Houston, The Black Eyed Peas and Backstreet Boys) and UK producers Paul Staveley O'Duffy, Jimmy Hogarth and Martin Terefe for the album.

 In November, it was announced that the single and album were being delayed until March 2011 "due to huge international interest and some exciting overseas opportunities", but to date they have never been released.

 Adult acting career

 In 2014, Jafargholi performed as the Genie in The New Victoria Theatre's pantomime, Aladdin.
 In May 2016, Jafargholi joined the cast of the BBC soap opera, EastEnders, portraying Shakil Kazemi.
 His character was killed off two years later in May 2018 in a controversial knife-crime storyline where Shakil was stabbed and killed by a gang.
 On 1 August 2018, it was announced that Jafargholi had joined the cast of Casualty as nurse Marty Kirkby.
 After five years on the series, he made his final appearance on 18 March 2023.

+On 25 August 2026, it was announced that Jafargholi would play Fabian Salah in the second season of Heated Rivalry.